rarar/SJSU_ART_104_S18/GREENSHEET.md

 Textbook
 --------

 Readings will be assigned throughout the class.
+No textbook is required for the class and all readings will be presented through the class blog.

 Suggested texts include:

-James Bridle, New Dark Age: Technology and the End of the Future Siva Vaidhyanathan, Antisocial Media: How Facebook Disconnects Us and Undermines Democracy Jaron Lanier, Ten Arguments for Deleting Your Social Media Accounts Right Now
+SWITCH internet archive
+Expanded Cinema - Gene Youngblood

 Classroom Protocol
 ==================